 You can decide for yourself if this is what Buckeye can expect from Jay Bellows.
-We're hopeful of any project that comes to Buckeye will increase the local employment and economy for much of Maricopa County.
+We're hopeful of any project that comes to Buckeye will increase the local employment and economy for much of Maricopa County but for a more promising prospect check out the latest game changing plant making its way to the Valley of the Sun.
 And as a local small business, we look forward to growth of the surrounding community to provide our Buckeye junk removal services to.
 Let's just say, we're recycling some interesting news that gives you a better perspective on our neck of the woods.
 As for our friend Jay, we hope it doesn't come back to bite him back all the way to Waterbury, Vermont - in the end.

 April 7 update: KORE Power has now closed on a 214-acre site in Maricopa County, Arizona, that will host a battery cell gigafactory for both electric vehicle and energy storage system markets.

 The expected date for the factory to become operational has been delayed from the second quarter of 2023 to 2024, but that’s because KORE is going to double the size of the 12 GWh annual production manufacturing facility from 1 million square feet to 2 million square feet.